-Employees may receive inservice points for attendance at local, state and national conferences or seminars that will serve to improve effectiveness in the classroom or assigned duties.
+Employees may receive inservice points for attendance at local, state, and national conferences or seminars that will serve to improve effectiveness in the classroom or assigned duties.
 There must be a clear relationship between the professional development provided through the conference/seminar and its potential for increasing student achievement.

-To receive inservice credit for conferences and seminars, employees must submit a Professional

-Learning Log along with an agenda or certificate verifying the number of hours of professional development received.
+To receive inservice credit for conferences and seminars, employees must submit a Professional Learning Log with a reflection of the learning along with an agenda / description and a certificate of completion, and evidence of registration verifying the number of hours of professional development received.